ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 +------------------+----------+--------------+------------------+-------------------+
 1 row in set (0.00 sec)
 ```
-This is the `position` from which the slave database will start replicating.
+This is the `position` from which the replica database will start replicating.
 Record both the `file` name and the `position`.
-These will be needed later when configuring the `slave` node.
+These will be needed later when configuring the `replica` node.

 **Note:** If you make any new changes in the current SSH window, the database will automatically unlock.
 For this reason, you should open a new ssh session to MySQL1 and continue with the next steps there.